-The design was so versatile that extra seats were added, along with rear windows and styling touches from the hatchback.
+The original Mini design was so versatile that extra seats were added, along with rear windows and styling touches from the hatchback.
 The result was a compact car with true practicality and load-lugging ability.
 The Morris Mini Traveller and Austin Seven Countryman were born.

 The Clubman Estate

-Production of the estate continued alongside the updated Mini Mk.IV until the design was phased out in 1982.
-It was still an extremely popular model even towards the end of its reign, and in total just under 200,000 units were sold of the Clubman Estate.
+Production of the estate continued alongside the updated Mini Mk IV until the design was phased out in 1982.
+It was still an extremely popular model even towards the end of its life, and in total just under 200,000 Clubman Estates were sold.

-The New MINI Clubman
+The Current Clubman